 We will launch in 2019, when you’ll be able to read our findings here

 HMI is a highly focused research project, with a hand-picked team of leading researchers.
 Each core member adds something unique; all are committed to working closely together to make substantial progress towards moral machine intelligence.

 Philosophy and the social sciences are not a bolt-on for the HMI project, but will drive our research agenda alongside computer science.
-Through from different disciplines, we share a common expertise in probabilistic decision-making.
+Though from different disciplines, we share a common expertise in probabilistic decision-making.
 Our work, though cross-disciplinary, will meet the highest standards of excellence in each component discipline.